CodingWCal/web-design-projects/Rock Paper Scissors Game JavaScript/README.md

 # Rock Paper Scissors Game Project: WIP

-This was fun and creative project to make a Rock Paper Scissors game where users/players can compete against a bot, while keeping score.
+This was a creative project to make a Rock Paper Scissors game where users/players can compete against a bot, while keeping score.

 Link to project: https://cvan-creations-rock-paper-scissors.netlify.app/